Zuhairhadi/Zuhairhadi/README.md

 - 💬 Feel free to quiz me about DevOps, cloud tech, or anything tech-related—I'm all ears!
 - 📫 **Reach me**: [vdxp@yahoo.com](mailto:vdxp@yahoo.com)
 - 😄 **Pronouns**: Zo Hair
-- ⚡ **Fun Fact**: I love fishing and can catch a fish with my barehand!
+- ⚡ **Fun Fact about me**: I love fishing and Garderning and connecting with the nature!

 ## 🛠️ Tech Stack & Tools